Brechin residents given new 'risk to life' warning by Angus Council

 Angus Council has told Brechin residents in at-risk areas they must leave their properties if they are told to evacuate.

-The authority’s fresh Storm Babet warning comes in the wake of the latest update from Sepa.
+The authority’s fresh Storm Babet warning comes in the wake of the latest update from Sepa and the news of the death of a 57-year-old woman swept away in the Water of Lee, at Glen Esk.

-In a social media post titled ‘Risk to life – if told to evacuate, please leave’, the council issued a stark warning to locals.
+In a social media post titled ‘Risk to life – if told to evacuate, please leave’, the council issued a stark message to locals in the area where a red weather warning is in place and around 335 homes were expected to be evacuated.

 They said: “The latest modelling from @SEPA is that river levels could reach an unprecedented 5m about normal levels.